torazem/gdrtmidi/README.md

 # Introduction
-GDRtMidi is a wrapper for the popular C++ midi library RtMidi.
+GDRtMidi is a Godot 4.3+ wrapper for the popular C++ midi library RtMidi.

+This is a fork of [kumikohime's RtMidi wrapper](https://github.com/kumikohime/gdrtmidi) that has been upgraded to work with Godot 4.3+.

+## Disclaimer
+1. I make no promises to maintain this fork.
+2. There are no pre-built binaries.
+3. This has only been tested on Windows with the debug build.
-__Currently only the Midi Out interface is supported.__
+4. Only the Midi Out interface is supported.

-# Installation

-1. Download from releases the version appropriate for your target platform(s).
-Prebuilt binaries for Windows and Linux are currently available.

-2. Copy the addons folder in your godot project.

 # Building

 1. Clone the repo.

-2. Compile godot-cpp. ``cd godot-cpp && scons platform=windows -j12 && cd ..`` then build the gdnative libs ``scons platform=windows/linux/osx``
-Note: you might need to build rtmidi yourself if compiling for windows/osx ``cd rtmidi && ./autogen.sh && make``

-3. Create a folder named ``gdrtmidi``.
-Copy the contents of ``gd`` into this folder.
-Copy the built library from step 2 somewhere inside this folder.
-By default it should be in ``lib/x11`` for linux or ``lib/win`` for windows.
-If you choose to choose an arbitrary location, update the ``gdrtmidi.gdnlib`` accordingly.

-4. Copy the ``gdrtmidi`` folder under the ``addons`` directory in your godot project.
+2. Initialise the submodules by running `git submodule update --init`.
+3. Compile the project with `scons platform=windows/linux/osx`.
+It will take a while building `godot-cpp`.

 # Usage

+Check out the demo project under `demo/` for example usage.
-1. Docs are currently under construction.
-For the time being refer to the RtMidiOut Class Interface
+Also refer to the RtMidiOut Class Interface

 https://www.music.mcgill.ca/~gary/rtmidi/classRtMidiOut.html